othsma/kepler-test-firebase/cline_docs/codebaseSummary.md

 2. **Client Management Flow**:
    - Clients are fetched from Firestore via useClientsStore
    - CRUD operations update both Firestore and local state
-   - Client data is used in tickets, orders, and invoices
+   - Client data is used in tickets and invoices

 3. **Ticket Management Flow**:
    - Tickets are created and assigned to technicians